erricadeeba/IOT-Project/README.md

-# IOT-Based smart irrigation system
+LP# IOT-Based smart irrigation system
 Overview: IoT Based Smart Agriculture & Automatic Irrigation System Agriculture plays a vital role in the development of agricultural countries.
 Some issues concerning agriculture have been always hindering the development of the country.